IdurarDev/IdurarDev/README.md

-# Hello everyone.
+# Hello

-My name is Hamid, I am developer Full-Stack.
+## My name is Hamid, I am developer Full-Stack.
-I'm currently training as an application designer developer.
+## I'm currently training as an application designer developer.

 ### Languages and Tools: